hallaji/hallaji/stories/bueno/en.md

   <b>Bueno</b><br />
 </p>

-* Currently, working on an analytics engine and monitoring tools at Bueno to shape the next generation of cloud-based analytics using `Kotlin`, `Python`, `Typescript`, `Javascript` and Google cloud platform `GCP`.
+* Worked on an analytics engine and monitoring tools at Bueno to shape the next generation of cloud-based analytics using `Kotlin`, `Python`, `Typescript`, `Javascript` and Google cloud platform `GCP`.
 * Contributed in developing a front-end asset and component library with `Typescript`, `React.js` and `Styled Components` to enable fast iteration and immediate integration into any product.